iikerm/sfml-snake/README.md

 >
 > OpenGL library (-lGL): `-opengl`

 Therefore to compile the file `snake.cc` we can use:

 `./sfml++ -n snake.cc -o snake -sys -win -gra`

+Or simply execute the file `compiler.sh` after giving it permission with `chmod +x compiler.sh`